 Convert Millicoulomb to Coulomb (mC to C)

 Millicoulomb (mC) and Coulomb (C) are both units of electric charge.
 With the conversion form below, you can effortlessly and accurately convert millicoulomb to coulomb.
-This free online calculator tool makes it simple and easy to perform the conversion from mC to C.
+This free online calculator tool makes it simple and easy to perform the conversion from mC unit to the C unit.

 One Millicoulomb is equal to 0.001 Coulomb.